What "monitor my marketing data" actually means

 How does this differ from existing AI marketing tools?

 Most existing AI marketing tools are bid optimizers (Albert.ai, Smartly) or campaign tactics tools (Optmyzr) — they assume signal is fine and optimize what the platforms tell them.
-They don't audit the signal feeding the platforms. datafairy operates the signal layer first, then (over time) the automation layer.
+They don't audit the signal feeding the platforms. datafairy gets the signal honest first (Steps 1–2), then runs the advertising (Step 3).
 Different problem, different surface.